 H: What does your work aim to say?

 JC: There are multiple layers to the reason my focus falls so strongly, but not exclusively, on the nude male form.

 On the most simplistic level, I feel compelled to address the imbalance we see across gallery walls.
 If men can paint women, why not the other way around?
-I’m seeking to demonstrate that a man can be a muse for a woman artist.
+I’m seeking to demonstrate that a man too can be a muse for a woman artist.

 The contemporary art world is currently making a concerted effort to address the number of female artists they represent; The institutions and museums are scouring their archives and collections to bring into the light more paintings done by women artists.
 I’m more interested in bringing male bodies, exposed, nude, naked and vulnerable into the mainstream public arena of those gallery walls.

-I have set out to challenge and ask the viewer to question their unconscious bias against the male nude.
+I have set out to challenge and ask the viewer to question and explore their implicit bias against the male nude.
 Why is there such an apparent reluctance to embrace and explore the male body as part of the experience of being a female artist?
 Why do women themselves turn away in distaste from the idea of painting the entirety of the male form in a way that could be pleasing to her?
 Why do we look away?
 Her male counterpart felt no hesitation in this regard.

-It can be argued that our culture is so saturated with male bias’ presenting only a male view of cultural norms that women are kept from expressing and experiencing their own reality, one that might include men as objects of desire as equally exquisite and as pleasurable to paint like all the Venus’, Diana’s and Madonna’s that adorn those gallery walls.
+It can be argued that our culture is ‘so saturated with male bias’ presenting only a male view of cultural norms that women are kept from expressing and experiencing their own reality, one that might include men as objects of desire as equally exquisite and as pleasurable to paint as all the luscious female flesh that adorns those gallery walls.